Audit of smart contractsREQUEST A QUOTE

 - The tests are conducted by a team of specialists with more than 17 years of experience in different IT security domains; CISSP, OSCP, CISA, and CEH certification holders.

-- In general, the code review follows the best practices: Solidity Style Guide and Ethereum Smart Contract Security Best Practices.
+- The code analysis review follows the best practices: Solidity Style Guide and Ethereum Smart Contract Security Best Practices.

-Slither, securify, Mythril, Sūrya, Solgraph, Truffle, Geth, Ganache, Mist, Metamask, solhint, mythx, etc.
+Slither, securify, Mythril, Sūrya, Solgraph, Truffle, Hardhat, Ganache, Mist, solhint, mythx, manticore, etc.

-Project deliverables include the Report on Audit of Smart Contract with a structure similar to the following sample:
+Project deliverables include the Report on Audit of Smart Contract:

 - Executive summary